BhaveshBhargv/ASSAY/docs/01_architecture_design.md

     API-->>U: 200 OK (recommendations + citations + disclaimer)
 ```

-**Why parallelize Rules and RFC?** They are independent (no data dependency between them), so running them concurrently reduces latency.
-Fusion is the join point — it is the *only* place that needs both.
+The rules and the Random Forest don't depend on each other, so they can run in
+parallel.
+Fusion is the only step that needs both results.

 ---

-## 6. Database Schema
+## 6. Database schema

-PostgreSQL (relational, ACID, auditable — important for a clinical-adjacent research system).
-Vector storage is **not** in PostgreSQL by default; it lives in FAISS/Chroma (Section 7).
-Optionally, `pgvector` can consolidate both — noted as an alternative.
+PostgreSQL was chosen because the data is relational and the audit trail needs
+transactions.
+Vectors live in FAISS or Chroma (section 7), with `pgvector` as an
+option if everything should be in one database.

 ```mermaid
 erDiagram